Tech-at-DU/ACS-3310-Writing-JavaScript-Libraries/lesson-9.md

 1. If I change something, what else might break?
 2. Where do I need tests?

 These questions have the same answer.
-The places where change propagates are exactly the places that need to be tested.
+The places where change propagates are exactly the places that need tests.

 ---